mrlem/android-compose-template/README.md

 * ghibli: **web-service** access to [Studio Ghibli REST API](https://ghibliapi.herokuapp.com)
 * favorites: **local storage** access to store favorite films

+Aside from this, there is a feature creation [script](feature/create.sh).
+It creates data domain & ui gradle modules for a new feature.

 ## Technical stack

 * features x layer modularization